Kingxukai/linux/Documentation/virt/kvm/locking.rst

       srcu_read_lock(&kvm->srcu);
       mutex_lock(&kvm->slots_lock);

-- kvm->slots_arch_lock instead is released before the call to ``synchronize_srcu()``.
+- kvm->slots_arch_lock instead is released before the woke call to ``synchronize_srcu()``.
 It _can_ therefore be taken inside a kvm->srcu read-side critical section, for example while processing a vmexit.